 Quilts come in all shapes and sizes.
 As far as quilts are concerned, there is no “right” size.
-Some are square, some rectangular, some of mine have accidentally become rhombus in shape.
+Some are square, some rectangular, and some of mine have accidentally become rhombus in shape.
 This post includes a clear quilt sizes chart to visually show standard quilt sizes as well as standard quilt batting.

 Before getting into too many details, take a look at this quilt sizes chart!

-Just because a crib quilt is usually 36" x 52" does not mean that you have to make all of your baby quilts fit that shape; however, if you are trying to cover a mattress that is a certain size, the dimensions of your quilt will become less loosey goosey and should remain relatively standard.
+Just because a crib quilt is usually 36" x 52" does not mean that you have to make all of your baby quilts fit that shape.
+However, if you are trying to cover a mattress that is a certain size, the dimensions of your quilt will become less loosey-goosey and should remain relatively standard.

-These sizes are approximate and can vary 4" - 8".
+These sizes are approximate and can vary from 4" - 8".
 If you have access to the bed you wish to cover, give it a quick measure so you don’t have to guess.
 When taking these measurements, remember to add length for the quilt to hang off the edges of the mattress.

 Once you have the size of the bed + how much overhang you like figured out, there are a couple more measurements left to make – batting and backing.
 The size of these two things depends on how you intend this quilt to be quilted.

 If you baste and quilt it yourself, a couple of extra inches overhanging for both the batting and the backing on each side is adequate.
 If you would like a long arm quilter to quilt it for you, a 4" overhang for both batting and backing on each side is the standard requirement.
 If you are new to using a longarm quilter, double-check with them.